pramode/Python-and-LaTeX-Book/src/chap16.rst

    \put(20,30) {circle{20}}

-This draws a circle at centre (20,30) with diameter 20 points.
+This draws a circle at center (20,30) with diameter 20 points.

 The command::